Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Photography: Morning light works best; the fort’s walls glow beautifully under the sun.

 • Food & Snacks: Don’t miss the local kebabs and street food.
-I stumbled upon a small eatery near the fort and it turned out to be one of the tastiest meals of the trip.

 • Accessibility: The fort is mostly walkable but wear comfortable shoes as there’s a lot of stone stair climbing.